|The pain from his affliction left him desperate for a medical solution.|

 On LiveStrong.com I read that the Cleveland Clinic and the Mayo Clinic both advise trying other less intrusive therapies, like massage, physical therapy and anti-inflammation drugs before back surgery.
 Laser surgery has been touted as the latest, least invasive, most successful technique with the least amount of recovery time but these hospitals warn that there are several disadvantages to laser spine surgery.

 |Without a cane, I would not get to my computer.|

 My back can be so bad that it drops me to my knees but my family doctor has poo-pooed my complaints.
 High tech laser surgery has never been an option.
-It has never been offered to me by my present doctor nor by my former family doctor.
+It has never been offered to me by my present doctor nor by my former.

 I've been advised to apply cold to alleviate pain and to prevent or reduce the swelling.
 After 48 hours I've been told to apply warmth to increase blood flow and promote healing.
 I should limit bed rest to a couple of days, at most, and then add limited exercise therapy.
 The theory is that strong, flexible muscles are less prone to injury and will help to strengthen the back and support the spine.

-In Randy's first installment, a fellow from Windsor suffering from a spinal problem was unable to get the needed medical help quickly enough in Canada.
-In desperation he turned to Kelly Meloche, the head of Windsor's International Health Care Providers.
+In Randy's first installment, a fellow from Windsor suffering from a spinal problem was unable to get the medical help he perceived he needed.
+In desperation, he turned to Kelly Meloche, the head of Windsor's International Health Care Providers.

 The man told Randy.
 "Before I knew it, I was in Tampa, Florida, at the Laser Spine Institute.
 There, doctors did a laser procedure not available in Canada.
 The fellow said, "I walked off the operation table.
 I felt great.
 It was crazy.
 It was almost surreal."